By the way. Press the (Update button ↻ ) of your browser once in a while, to see the newest.

 Most Browsers keep a 'cache memory' of old pages instead of actually loading new pages.

-original Danish and Parker Bros. booklets, history, theories, proofs,
+original Danish and Parker Bros. booklets, history, Scans of original newsletters, theories, proofs,

-An online SOMA puzzle program, a downloadable (DOS) solve program. ... and a lot more!
+An advanced SOMA puzzle solving program, ... and a lot more!

 A DICE SOMA - is it possible ?

 In a Newsletter you may read about a spotted SOMA, and our complex search for the solution.